jangalda-nsc/pipeline-logparser/README.md

 * logs of nested stages (stage inside stage) are not correctly handled in Blue Ocean (Blue Ocean limitation)

+* if 2 steps or stages have the sane name the logs will be combined in getLogsWithBranchInfo output (one may use filter option to filter on the parent's name in order to separate them)

 ## Change log <a name="changelog"></a>

 * 1.0 (09/2019)